ncl427/IBN-Manager/README.md

 JAVA_HOME=/path/to/Java/jdk
 PATH=%JAVA_HOME/bin%
  ```

 ###  Downloading and Installing
 The first step to getting up and running with Grails is to install the distribution.
+MySQL database is required as a external database.

+#### Download MySQL Installer
+ * Download and install [mysql-installer-community-8.0.11.0](https://dev.mysql.com/downloads/mysql/) version in your developer machine.

-#### Manual installation
+#### Grails Manual installation
 * [Download](https://github.com/grails/grails-core/releases) a binary distribution of Grails and extract the resulting zip file to a location of your choice
 * Set the **GRAILS_HOME** environment variable to the location where you extracted the zip